 If you want to reduce your stress, it's good to adopt the “everything is rational” mantra.
 Once you believe that everything is rational, you'll stop getting so frustrated and angry at things.
 You'll also stop being so jealous of other people's success.

-There's a lot of messed up things in the world such as war, poverty, and corruption.
+There's a lot of messed up things in the world such as war, poverty, racism, corruption, and a pandemic.
 Some things we can try to explain, and some things we can't.
-And yet, I wonder if every irrational thing has a rational reason?
-Let’s look at some examples and decide for yourself.
+Always step up and fight for what is right and speak out against what is wrong.

 The Kid Who Just Wants To Have Fun

 Everybody knows that grades start accumulating in the 9th grade, and without good grades and SAT scores, the chances of getting into a good college, and therefore landing a desirable job goes down.
-Is it really so bad that Johnny High doesn't go to Yale, and become a rich physician?
+Is it really so bad that Johnny High doesn't go to Yale and become a rich banker nobody?
 What's so bad about community college and working for $20,000/yr at a dead end job which he enjoys?
 Nothing at all!